BrianPugh/cyclopts/docs/source/commands.rst

 Commands
 ========

-There are 2 primary function registering decorators:
+There are 2 function-registering decorators:

 1. :meth:`@app.default <cyclopts.App.default>` -
-   Registers an action for when no valid command is provided by the CLI.
+   Registers an action for when no registered command is provided.
    This was previously demonstrated in :ref:`Getting Started`.

    A sub-app **cannot** be registered with :meth:`@app.default <cyclopts.App.default>`.